pushkar1995/pushkar1995/README.md

 🚀 Passionate about creating robust and elegant web solutions.
 A skilled and motivated individual with strong critical thinking and decision-making skills, as well as strong attention to detail.

-🌱 I just completed **Full Stack Web Development at Microverse.** I bring a blend of technical expertise and cultural competence to every project.
+🌱 I have completed **Full Stack Web Development Program at Microverse.** I bring a blend of technical expertise and cultural competence to every project.

 💬 Ask me about anything tech